Coonskin (film): Plot

-During his recovery, Bear becomes torn between staying with Rabbit or starting a new crime-free life.
+A recovered Bear finds himself torn between continuing to work with Rabbit or leading a crime-free life.
 Bear decides to look for Fox in order to seek his advice.
-Upon arriving at Fox's newly acquired brothel, Bear is "married" to a girl that he, Fox, and Rabbit met during the fight with Savior's men.
-Under the advisement of Fox, Bear becomes an undefeated heavy weight boxer for the Mafia.
-Soon an invitation was sent to Rabbit to challenge a fighter against Bear.
-During the fight at the Godfather's lair, Rabbit sets up a melting imitation of himself made out of tar.
-As the Godfather and Mafiosos take turns stabbing at the "tar rabbit", they become stuck together.
-Rabbit leaves a bomb next to them and then he, Bear, Fox, and the opponent boxer rush out of the boxing arena as it blows up; vaporizing the Godfather and his associates.
-As they drove through the streets of Harlem, Bear was angry that Rabbit and Fox had planned everything and not tell Bear about it.
-The trio laughed knowing that it all worked out.
+Upon arriving at Fox's newly acquired brothel, Bear is "married" to Pearl, a girl that he, Fox, and Rabbit met during the fight with Savior's men.
+Following Fox's advice, Bear becomes a boxer for the Mafia.
+During one of Bear's boxing matches, Rabbit places a dummy of himself made of tar in the stands.
+The Mafiosi, wanting to kill Rabbit, fall into the trap: They stab the dummy and remain stuck in the tar.
+Rabbit leaves a bomb next to them and then he, Bear, Fox, and the opponent boxer rush out of the boxing arena before it explodes.

-The live-action story ends with Randy and Pappy escaping from the prison with the aid of Sampson and the Preacher who finally arrive while being shot at by various white cops, but managing to make it out alive.
+As Pappy's story ends, Samson and the Preacher finally arrive and aid Randy and Pappy in their escape amidst a hail of police gunfire.

-The main plot of the film is interspersed with animated vignettes depicting a white, blonde, large-breasted "Miss America" (Jesse Welles) who serves as a personification of the United States.
-In each of these short scenes, she seduces a black man (meant to depict the African-American populace), only to instead beat or kill him.
+The main plot of the film is interspersed with animated vignettes depicting the white, blonde, large-breasted "Miss America" who personifies the United States.
+In each of these short scenes, she seduces a man who represents the African American populace, only to instead beat or kill him.